natalieagus/50005-2023/_os_notes/week4-2_solutions.md

 * In the `while`-loop, `Pi` busy waits (means <span style="color:#f77729;"><b>try</b></span> and keep <span style="color:#f77729;"><b>retrying</b></span> until succeed, thus wasting the quanta given to the process),
 * `Pi` will be <span style="color:#f7007f;"><b>stuck</b></span> at the while-line (notice it's NOT a while-loop, there’s a semicolon at the end), for as long as `flag[j] == true` <span style="color:#f7007f;"><b>and</b></span> `turn == j`.

-## Prove of Correctness
+## Proof of Correctness
-The prove that this solution is correct, we need to show that:
+The proof that this solution is correct, we need to show that:
 * <span style="color:#f77729;"><b>Mutual exclusion</b></span> is preserved.
 * The <span style="color:#f77729;"><b>progress</b></span> requirement is satisfied.
 * The <span style="color:#f77729;"><b>bounded-waiting</b></span> requirement is met.